jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/010-anyone-can-improvise.md

 ---

-Anyone can make music on a guitar, from the first moment we hold it.
+Anyone can make music on a guitar, from the first moment we hold one.
 Even if we have no training,
 even if we have never seen a guitar in our lives, the guitar shows us how right away.